yusufkisa/bio/README.md

 # Who is Yusuf Kisa?

-## Who is Yusuf Kisa?

-Yusuf Kisa is a distinguished Turkish Cypriot businessman, investor, philanthropist, and visionary leader whose life and career exemplify the transformative power of entrepreneurship and strategic thinking.
-He is the Chief Executive Officer of [GIFA Holding Limited](https://www.gifainc.net/) and the owner of *Yeni Bakış* Newspaper, one of the most prominent media outlets in Northern Cyprus.
+[Yusuf Kisa](https://www.instagram.com/y.kisa1/) is a distinguished Turkish Cypriot businessman, investor, philanthropist, and visionary leader whose life and career exemplify the transformative power of entrepreneurship and strategic thinking.
+He is the Chief Executive Officer of [GIFA Holding Limited](https://www.gifainc.net/) and the owner of [*Yeni Bakış* Newspaper](https://yenibakisgazetesi.com/), one of the most prominent media outlets in [Northern Cyprus](https://en.wikipedia.org/wiki/Northern_Cyprus).

-Born in Cyprus in 1977, Yusuf moved to the United Kingdom with his family at the age of six.
+Born in Cyprus in 1977, Yusuf moved to the [United Kingdom](https://en.wikipedia.org/wiki/United_Kingdom) with his family at the age of six.
 There, he completed his education, eventually graduating from university.
-During his university years, Yusuf showcased his work ethic and determination by working part-time at a local bakery, delivering bread on a scooter in North London.
-Despite the challenges of adapting to a new environment in Britain, he demonstrated remarkable resilience and an unwavering drive to succeed—traits that would later define his business career.
+During his university years, Yusuf showcased his work ethic and determination by working part-time at a local bakery, delivering bread on a scooter in **North London**.
+Despite the challenges of adapting to a new environment in [Britain](https://en.wikipedia.org/wiki/Great_Britain), he demonstrated remarkable resilience and an unwavering drive to succeed—traits that would later define his successful business career.

 ## Returning to Northern Cyprus